-Package holidays purchased from an ATOL (Air Travel Organisers Licence) protected tour operator are covered by the company you booked the holiday with.
+Package holidays bought from an ATOL protected tour operator are covered by the company you booked the holiday with.

 This means that if your holiday is affected due to a company going into administration, your tour operator will need to provide alternative travel or accommodation for you, as well as covering any additional costs incurred.

-It’s important to note that this only applies to ATOL protected package holidays – if you booked your flights and accommodation independently, you won’t be protected.
+It’s important to note that this only applies to ATOL protected package holidays – if you booked your flights and accommodation independently, you won’t have ATOL protection.

-For example, people who booked package holidays with recently-bust tour operator Monarch will be able to claim for reimbursement.
+For example, people who booked package holidays with recently-bust tour operator Monarch will be able to make an ATOL claim for reimbursement.
 However, those who only booked their flights with Monarch will not be protected – making a travel insurance claim is your best bet in this situation.